Universality of the limit shape of convex lattice polygonal lines: Local limit theorem

-We need some general facts about the matrix norm $\|\,{\cdot}\,\|$.
-Even though they are mostly well-known, specific references are not easy to find (cf., e.g., \cite{Bellman,Lancaster, Horn}).
-For the reader's convenience, we give neat proofs of the lemmas below based on the spectral characterization (\ref{eq:norm}).
+We need some general facts about the matrix norm $\| \cdot \|$.
+Even though they are mostly well known, specific references are not easy to find (cf., e.g., \cite{Bellman,Lancaster,Horn}).
+For the reader's convenience, we give neat proofs of the lemmas below based on the spectral characterization (\ref{eq:norm}). \begin{lemma}[(cf. \cite{Halmos}, Section 22, Theorem 4, page 40)] If $A$ is a real matrix, then $\|A^{\topp} A\|=\|A\|^2$. \end{lemma} \begin{pf} The matrix $A^{\topp} A$ is symmetric and nonnegative definite, hence, using (\ref{eq:norm}), we obtain $\|A^{\topp} A\|=\lambda(A^{\topp}A)=\|A\|^2$, as claimed. \end{pf} \begin{lemma}[(cf. \cite{Horn}, Section 5.6, Problem 23, hints (2,5) and (5,2), pages~313 and 314)] If $A=(a_{ij})$ is a real $d\times d$ matrix, then